skn3/forme/README.md

 	});
 }, 'Invalid user');
 ```
 Notice in the example above we are using promise resolve / reject to indicate the result.
-This allows us to perform async operations and signal to forme when know the answer.
+This allows us to perform async operations and signal to forme when we know the answer.

+ **state object**

+ The custom input validation callback receives a state object.
+This consists of:
+  - **value** - the current input value.

 **custom errors**